migueltc13/migueltc13.github.io/_pages/about.md

 <p>&nbsp;Welcome to my website!
 I'm an Informatics Engineering student at Minho’s University and I'm excited to share my professional journey with you!</p>

+<p>&nbsp;On this website, you can discover my skills, experiences, and projects, and how they can benefit you and your business.
+Thank you for visiting!
+Looking forward to connecting with you.</p>

 ## Software Development
 <p>&nbsp;As an Informatics Engineering student, I have gained a solid foundation in software development.
 My university education has provided me with the tools and knowledge to work on large-scale software projects in a professional setting.
 I have experience working with Agile development methodologies, which have taught me to work efficiently and adapt to changes in project requirements.</p>